thanasisn/IStillBreakStuff/training_analysis/README.md

 Tools for processing my training data.

 Training load analysis and other statistics.
-Implementing human performance models like TSB, Banister, Busso.
+Implementing human performance models like TSB/PMC, Banister, Busso.

 Output of graphs for desktop with conky, smartphone as background image, pdf for computer and smartphone and maybe an html page.
 Everything is meant to